mabyre/ObsidianPublished/README.md

 Fortunately it's not every day that we come across something so useless !

-I swear I wrote pages with Obsidian that I never managed to transfer here !
+I swear I wrote pages with Obsidian that I never managed to transfer them here !